-where $\underline{q}=1-\frac{2\ ^{1}\underline{\mu }(r,\theta ,\varphi )}{r} ,\ \ \underline{\varrho }=\frac{\underline{q}_{0}(r)}{4\underline{\mu } _{0}^{2}}\sin (\omega _{0}\varphi +\varphi _{0})$, are chosen to generate an anisotro\-pic rotoid configuration for the smaller ''horizon'' (when $\ h_{4}=0),\ r_{+}\simeq 2\ ^{1}\underline{\mu }/\left( 1+\varepsilon \frac{ \underline{q}_{0}(r)}{4\underline{\mu }_{0}^{2}}\sin (\omega _{0}\varphi +\varphi _{0})\right) ,$ for a corresponding $\underline{q}_{0}(r).$
+where $\underline{q}=1-\frac{2\ ^{1}\underline{\mu }(r,\theta ,\varphi )}{r} ,\ \ \underline{\varrho }=\frac{\underline{q}_{0}(r)}{4\underline{\mu } _{0}^{2}}\sin (\omega _{0}\varphi +\varphi _{0})$, are chosen to generate an anisotro\-pic rotoid configuration for the smaller "horizon" (when $\ h_{4}=0),\ r_{+}\simeq 2\ ^{1}\underline{ \mu }/\left( 1+\varepsilon \frac{\underline{q}_{0}(r)}{4\underline{\mu } _{0}^{2}}\sin (\omega _{0}\varphi +\varphi _{0})\right) ,$ for a corresponding $\underline{q}_{0}(r).$

 We have to impose the condition that the coefficients of the above d--metric induce a zero torsion in order to generate solutions of the Einstein equations for the Levi--Civita connection.
-Using formula (\ref{constr3}), for $\phi ^{\ast }\neq 0,$ we obtain that $\phi (r,\varphi ,\theta )=\ln |h_{4}^{\ast }/\sqrt{|h_{3}h_{4}|}|$ must be any function defined in non--explicit form from equation $2e^{2\phi }\phi =\Lambda +\ ^{s}\lambda .$ The set of constraints for the N--connection coefficients is solved if the integration functions in (\ref{anhsol2}) are chosen in a form when $ w_{1}w_{2}\left( \ln |\frac{w_{1}}{w_{2}}|\right) ^{\ast }=w_{2}^{\bullet }-w_{1}^{\prime }$ for $w_{i}^{\ast }\neq 0;$ $w_{2}^{\bullet }-w_{1}^{\prime }=0$ for$\ w_{i}^{\ast }=0;$ and take $\ n_{i}=\ ^{1}n_{i}(x^{k})$ for $\ ^{1}n_{1}^{\prime }(x^{k})-\ ^{1}n_{2}^{\bullet }(x^{k})=0.$
+Using formula (\ref{constr3}), for $\phi ^{\ast }\neq 0,$ we obtain that $\phi (r,\varphi ,\theta )=\ln |h_{4}^{\ast }/\sqrt{|h_{3}h_{4}|}|$ must be any function defined in non--explicit form from equation $2e^{2\phi }\phi =\Lambda.$ The set of constraints for the N--connection coefficients is solved, if the integration functions in (\ref{anhsol2}) are chosen in a form when $w_{1}w_{2}\left( \ln |\frac{w_{1}}{w_{2}}|\right) ^{\ast }=w_{2}^{\bullet }-w_{1}^{\prime }$ for $ w_{i}^{\ast }\neq 0;$ $w_{2}^{\bullet }-w_{1}^{\prime }=0$ for $\ w_{i}^{\ast }=0;$ and take $\ n_{i}=\ ^{1}n_{i}(x^{k})$ for $\ ^{1}n_{1}^{\prime }(x^{k})-\ ^{1}n_{2}^{\bullet }(x^{k})=0.$

 In a particular case, in the limit $\varepsilon \rightarrow 0,$ we get a subclass of solutions of type (\ref{soladel}) with spherical symmetry but with generic off--diagonal coefficients induced by the N--connection coefficients.
-This class of spacetimes depend on cosmological constants polarized nonholonomically by YMH fields.
-We can extract from such configurations the Schwarzschild solution if we select a set of functions with the properties $\phi \rightarrow const,w_{i}\rightarrow 0,n_{i}\rightarrow 0$ and $h_{4}\rightarrow \varpi ^{2}.$ In general, the parametric dependence on cosmological constants and for effective YMH contributions, in nonholonomic configurations, is not smooth.
+This class of spacetimes depend on cosmological constants polarized nonholonomically by $f$--modifications.
+We can extract from such configurations the Schwarzschild solution, if we select a set of functions with the properties $\phi \rightarrow const,w_{i}\rightarrow 0,n_{i}\rightarrow 0$ and $h_{4}\rightarrow \varpi ^{2}.$